Verizon, Yahoo agree to lowered $4.48 billion deal following cyber attacks

-Verizon Communications Inc (VZ.N) said on Tuesday it would buy Yahoo Inc's (YHOO.O) core business for $4.48 billion, lowering its original offer by $350 million in the wake of two massive cyber attacks at the internet company.
+Verizon Communications Inc (VZ.N) said on Tuesday it would buy Yahoo Inc's (YHOO.O) core business for $4.48 billion (3.59 billion pounds), lowering its original offer by $350 million in the wake of two massive cyber attacks at the internet company.

 The closing of the deal, which was first announced in July, had been delayed as the companies assessed the fallout from two data breaches that Yahoo disclosed last year.
 The No. 1 U.S. wireless carrier had been trying to persuade Yahoo to amend the terms of the agreement following the attacks.